Inkjet vs. laser printer

 - Messy to clean - Cleaning an Inkjet printer is no easy task, nor is it a clean one.
 Inkjet cartridges can sometimes leak, and the ink can stain almost anything it comes in contact with, including clothes and hands.

 Overall, Inkjet printer is the most common choice for consumers.
 When visiting an electronics store, it is common to see a larger selection of Inkjet printers than laser printers.
 Nowadays, consumers look for good quality printing at the lowest initial cost and Inkjet printers fits that criteria.
-There are a many models from a good number of brands to choose from.
 Hewlett Packard, Canon, and Epson have proven to be reliable brands with models that fit the needs of most consumers.

 There are two types of laser printers available: